Azure/azure-sdk-for-java/sdk/core/azure-core-test/README.md

 }
 ```

-For more details about how this fixture starts up the test proxy, or the test proxy itself, refer to the
+For more details about how this starts up the test proxy, or the test proxy itself, refer to the
 [test proxy migration guide][test-proxy-migration-guide].

 ## Write your tests

-Each of the SDK's should at least sync and async testing in their`tests` directory (`sdk/{service}/{package}/tests`)
+Each of the SDKs should include client sync and async testing in their `tests` directory (`sdk/{service}/{package}/tests`)
-with the naming pattern `<ClientName>ClientTest.java` and `<ClientName>AsyncClientTest.java`.
+with the naming pattern `{ServiceName}ClientTest.java` and `{ServiceName}AsyncClientTest.java`.
-The `<ClientName>ClientTest` will be responsible for testing the synchronous client, and
+The `{ServiceName}ClientTest` will be responsible for testing the synchronous client, and
-the `<ServiceName>AsyncClientTest`.
-will be responsible for testing the asynchronous client.
-The `<ClientName>ClientTest` and
+the `{ServiceName}AsyncClientTest` will be responsible for testing the asynchronous client.
-the `<ServiceName>AsyncClientTest`
+The `{ServiceName}ClientTest` and the `{ServiceName}AsyncClientTest` both will extend the `{ServiceName}ClientTestBase`
-will extend the`<ServiceName>ClientTestBase`  will extend the `TestProxyTestBase` class.
+which then extends the `TestProxyTestBase` class.
-The `<ServiceName>ClientTestBase` will be responsible for initializing the clients, preparing test data etc.
+The `{ServiceName}ClientTestBase` will be responsible for initializing the clients, preparing test data, registering
-(in this example we use Tables SDK for the sake of demonstration):
+sanitizers/matchers etc. (in this example we use Tables SDK for the sake of demonstration):
-### Examples:

 ```java
 public abstract class TableServiceClientTestBase extends TestProxyTestBase {
     protected static final HttpClient DEFAULT_HTTP_CLIENT = HttpClient.createDefault();